 - 3.7.1.
-Qualification codes and titles remain the same when a minor change, as outlined in Section 6.2 of the Training Package Development and Endorsement Process Policy, is made to the qualification. - 3.7.2.
-The qualification code's version identifier is changed, but the title of the qualification remains the same, when the qualification is subject to the endorsement process as outlined in section 6.1 of the Training Package Development and Endorsement Process Policy.
+Qualification codes and titles remain the same when a minor change, as outlined in the Training Package Products Development and Endorsement Process Policy, is made to the qualification. - 3.7.2.
+The qualification code's version identifier is changed, but the title of the qualification remains the same, when the qualification is subject to the assurance process as outlined in the Training Package Products Development and Endorsement Process Policy.